 Specific genetic variations can influence how efficiently we metabolize these macronutrients, impacting our weight, energy levels, and overall health.

 For instance, some individuals have a genetic predisposition that allows them to metabolize fats more effectively, making a high-fat, low-carb diet more suitable for them.
 Others may find that their bodies prefer carbohydrates as the primary energy source.

 By understanding your genetic makeup, you can tailor your diet to what suits your body best.
 This approach moves beyond the traditional one-size-fits-all dietary recommendations, offering a more effective and sustainable way to manage weight and health.

 Energy for exercises comes from both carbohydrates and fats, but how many calories come from what source depends on the stored body fat, stored glycogen, and type of workout.

 During the workout, your body burns both fat and carbs, but at different times.

 According to another study in the National Library of Medicine, because glucose is a fast energy source, the body will recruit the carb stores - glycogen in your liver and muscles as fuel in a process called glycolysis .

-This fuel is depleted quickly, as glucose has only four calories of energy per gram, so it's activated in the first 30 minutes of exercises or when performing high-intensity exercise movements (anaerobic) like lifting a heavy object or sprinting .
+This fuel is depleted quickly, as glucose has only four calories of energy per gram, so it's activated in the first 30 minutes of exercise or when performing high-intensity exercise movements (anaerobic) like lifting a heavy object or sprinting .

 After around 30 minutes, glycogen levels begin to decline and your body begins to use fat as a fuel source.

 Even though fat has more calories per gram (nine), this happens later on because the process of converting fat into readily available energy is much slower.